KayseMca/js_in_month/Basics/README.md

 ## Data types
 Javascript has dynamic typing.
 Data types are automatically assigned to variables.
+These two variable have different data type but we dont specified in first time.

+`
+var name = "Kayse"
+`
+`
+var number = 15
+`

-Difference Primitive data types of JavaScripts are:
+**Difference Primitive data types of JavaScripts are:**
  * Number
  * String
  * Boolean